Abebabee/planpulse/README.md

 ## PlanPulse

 Web app used to plan projects, namely software projects.
 Summary of features: Users can create new projects and add tasks to them.
 The tasks can then be assigned to different statuses (To Do, In Progress, Done).
+Users can be added to projects and be assigned to tasks.

-The application is built using TypeScript, React, tailwind, node.js and mongoDB.
+Built using React, TypeScript, Tailwind, Node.js, MongoDB and Google Cloud Storage.
 ## Project Status

 This project is currently in development.